-During the effective period of this permit, the permittee is authorized to discharge pollutants from the outfall(s) specified herein to Drain S-14, within the limits and subject to the conditions set forth herein.
+During the effective period of this permit, the permittee is authorized to discharge pollutants from Outfall 001 specified herein to the Boise River, within the limits and subject to the conditions set forth herein.
 This permit authorizes the discharge of only those pollutants resulting from facility processes, waste streams, and operations that have been clearly identified in the permit application process.